Linaro/lava/doc/v2/first-installation.rst

 LAVA software has now moved to Python3 support.
 This also means that Jessie is no longer supported.

-Contributions to support other distributions are welcome as long as there is a commitment to maintain LAVA on those distributions.
+Contributions to support other distributions are welcome.

 .. mention docker support here once that is merged.